brandoshizzle/Flask/README.md

 * Drag sounds onto a key or the playlist to add it to the program
 * Press the key to play the sound, press it again to stop
 * Press space to play the first item of the playlist (highlighted in yellow)
-* Right click on a sound to bring up its settings
+* Right-click on a sound to bring up its settings
 * Click on a sound to load its waveform
-* Hold CTRL and drag the edge of the waveform to adjust start/end points
+* Drag the edge of the waveform to adjust start/end points
 * Drag playlist items to reorder, CTRL+C/X and CTRL+V to move sounds around on the keyboards
 * Press DELETE when a song is selected to delete it
 * F1-F8 to switch pages